 My countenance sustained him for a while; showing my youthful eyes to him, I led him with me toward the way of righteousness.
 As soon as I, upon the threshold of my second age, had changed my life, he took himself away from me and followed after another; when, from flesh to spirit, I had risen, and my goodness and my beauty had grown, I was less dear to him, less welcome: he turned his footsteps toward an untrue path; he followed counterfeits of goodness, which will never pay in full what they have promised.

-This is an idea that Dante had begun to consider as the cornerstone of his personal ideology already in the youthful Vita Nuova (1292-1294), where he first came up with the idea that the death of one’s beloved does not free you to love another mortal beloved but rather redirects your love away from all mortal things and to first principles.
+The ideas expressed by Beatrice in the above passage are ones that Dante had begun to consider as the cornerstone of his personal ideology already in the youthful Vita Nuova (1292-1293).
+The novel perspective that he puts forward after Beatrice’s death can be synthesized thus: the death of one’s beloved does not free you to love another mortal beloved, but rather redirects your love away from all mortal things and to first principles.

-The point that the death of the beloved does not free one from obligation is new to the Vita Nuova and to the courtly tradition.
-It is a radical thought that Beatrice espouses, saying that her death should have made her more dear to him, not less.
-Her death should not, in other words, have rendered him vulnerable to the seductions of the serene — the seductions of the new.
+The Vita Nuova’s point that the death of the beloved does not free one from constancy to that beloved is new to the courtly tradition.
+Beatrice tells the pilgrim that her death should have made her more dear to him, not less.
+By the same token, her death should not have rendered him less vulnerable to the seductions of the dolce sirena, to the seductions of the new objects of desire he met along the path of life.
+As Beatrice will put it in the next canto, once you had seen and lost the most beautiful of all earthly objects of desire, how could you ever desire another?

-Thus the task that governs all Purgatorio—the need to redirect desire from temporary goods, no matter how good in themselves, to the one primary and eternal good—is focused directly onto the pilgrim, who now fully participates in purgation.
-Here, in the earthly paradise, his own life and life-choices are directly under assault.
-And, as we saw, the pilgrim participates in the process of loss and sublimation that provides the deep logic of the second realm, since he must give up his beloved Virgilio.
+Thus the task that governs all Purgatorio — the need to redirect desire from temporary goods, no matter how good in themselves, to the one primary and eternal good — is here focused directly onto the pilgrim, who, in this way, now fully participates in purgation.
+Here, in the Earthly Paradise, his own life and life-choices are directly under assault.
+And, as we saw, the pilgrim participates in the process of loss and sublimation that provides the deep logic of the second realm, since he now suffers deprivation and loss, by giving up his beloved Virgilio.

-Here, at the core of what I have termed the personal microcosmic history at the center of the macrocosmic history treated in these canti (see the diagram at the end of Purgatorio 28), Dante is reproved by name.
-This moment constitutes the only occasion on which the name “Dante” is used in the Commedia, despite the fact that he is recognized by fellow Florentines many times.
-Here Dante is fully present as his historical self when Beatrice addresses him:
+Here, at the core of what I have termed the personal microcosmic history at the center of the macrocosmic history treated in these canti (see the diagram at the end of Purgatorio 28), Dante is rebuked by name.
+This moment constitutes the only occasion on which the name “Dante” is recorded in the Commedia, despite the fact that he is recognized by fellow Tuscans (not only by the Florentine Forese Donati, but also by the poet from Lucca, Bonagiunta).

 «Dante, perché Virgilio se ne vada, non pianger anco, non pianger ancora; ché pianger ti conven per altra spada.» (Purg.
 30.55-57)